-The County maintains an Investment Pool managed by the Treasurer-Tax Collector-County Clerk, which acts as a depository for funds from over 80 units of local government, including funds of the county school districts, special districts and other entities.
+The County maintains an Investment Pool managed by the Treasurer-Tax Collector-County Clerk, which acts as a depository for over 80 units of local government including funds of the county school districts, special districts and other entities.

 The Treasury Oversight Committee reviews the Investment Policy, ensures the Treasury activities are in compliance with the Investment Policy, ensures an annual audit of the Investment Policy is conducted, and reviews the internal auditor's quarterly audits of the Investment Pool.
-The Committee currently consists of the County's Assistant County Administrator or the Budget Officer, the Director of Finance for the Superintendent of Schools, a representative from a Special District, one member of the public and one business director from a school district.
+The committee currently consists of the County's Assistant County Administrator, the Director of Finance for the Superintendent of Schools, a representative from a Special District, one member of the public and one business director from a school district.

-Amounts are invested in accordance with investment policy guidelines established by the County Treasurer and approved by the Board.
+Amounts are invested in accordance with investment policy guidelines established by the County Treasurer and reviewed by the Board.